Princes Risborough to Wendover walk

 - In 325 metres, at the edge of the Reserve, you come to a T-junction with a path.
 Here turn left soon to reach a wooden kissing gate.
 Go through and turn left downhill on a car-wide track, your direction 310 degrees.

 - In 115 metres ignore a wooden kissing gate to your left and a metal kissing gate above you on your right.
-Then in 70 metres, at a five armed footpath sign, take the Ridgeway Path through a metal kissing gate to your right, your direction 15° and head up into the Rifle Range section of Grangelands Nature Reserve, with Pulpit Wood to your right.
+Then in 70 metres, at a five armed footpath sign, take the Ridgeway footpath, up a bank and through a metal kissing gate to your right, your direction 15° and head up the Rifle Range section of Grangelands Nature Reserve, with Pulpit Wood to your right.
 Ignore a footpath that you cross in 150 metres.
 Soon there are fine views on your left-hand side out over the Vale of Aylesbury.

-- You head down into a dip and up the other side and some 375 metres beyond the footpath crossing go up steps to a kissing gate, then more steps, in 40 metres coming out onto a car-wide track, with a four-armed footpath sign saying ‘North Bucks Way – Wolverton 35 miles’.
+- You head down into a dip and up the other side and some 225 metres beyond the footpath crossing go up steps to a wooden kissing gate, then more steps, in 40 metres coming out onto a car-wide sunken track, with a four-armed footpath sign ‘North Bucks Way – Wolverton 35 miles’.

-- Turn right along the track on the waymarked Ridgeway Path and in 30 metres turn left up three earthen steps and go through a metal kissing gate.
+- Turn right along the track on the waymarked Ridgeway bridleway and in 30 metres turn left up three earthen steps and go through a metal kissing gate.
 Now head gently downhill on a meandering grassy way and soon [4A] the path from the Swan pub detour joins from your left .
 Keep ahead on this path and in some 60 metres you come to a Ridgeway path post at a cross paths.

-- Keep ahead and in 65 metres after crossing a gully, the path swings to the right past a three armed footpath sign, ignoring a footpath to the left, to follow the Ridgeway Path along the top of an old rifle range valley on your left-hand side, gently uphill, as you follow the fenceline on your left.
+- [4A] Keep ahead and in 65 metres the path swings to the right past a three armed footpath sign, ignoring a footpath to the left, to follow the Ridgeway Path along the top of an old rifle range valley on your left-hand side, gently uphill, as you follow the fenceline on your left.